swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Windows - Mimikatz.md

   # Now lets re-add the protection flags to the lsass.exe process
   mimikatz # !processprotect /process:lsass.exe

+  # Unload the service created
+  mimikatz # !-
   ```

 - LSA is running as virtualized process (LSAISO) by **Credential Guard**